-- Keep in mind if you’re booking your flight through a commercial travel office, they are not required to ask for your known traveler number.
-Be ready to provide the number on your own.
+- Keep in mind if you’re booking your flight through a commercial travel office that they are not required to ask for your known traveler number.
+Be ready to provide it on your own.

-The bottom line: You can check your eligibility at a dedicated security lane as long as you entered your Department of Defense ID number as your known traveler number when you made your reservation.
+The bottom line: You can check your eligibility at a dedicated security lane as long as you enter your Department of Defense ID number as your known traveler number when you make your reservation.

 What else do I need to know?

-- Your family members younger than age 12 can also pass through expedited screening if they’re flying with you.
+- Family members younger than age 12 can also pass through expedited screening if they’re flying with you.

 - Expedited boarding isn’t a guarantee — TSA always reserves the right to incorporate random security measures to ensure passenger safety.